alanlivio/docxreviews2txt/README.md

 Extract reviews, changes and comments from a docx file as plan text.
 It is useful to review pdf files in Word.
-You can convert pdf to docx using [pdf2docx](https://pypi.org/project/pdf2docx/) or Word itself.
+You can convert pdf to docx using Word itself or [pdf2docx](https://pypi.org/project/pdf2docx/).

 ## How to install?